gopinathsjsu/individualProject/README.md

-Note: the jar is preset in the root director of the project
+Note: the jar is preset in the root director of the project and jdk version used is 11.0.11.

 ### Ouput?